 The most important factor to ransomware attackers is the value of an organization’s data.
 If threat actors can steal or encrypt highly sensitive information, their victims may be more willing to pay a higher ransom.
 Even if they don’t receive a ransom, more sensitive data will fetch a higher price from Dark Web buyers.

 You can see this preference in the types of organizations ransomware attacks have targeted recently.
-Professional services, health care, and education were the most popular targets for ransomware in 2020, with attacks against health care rising 75% in October alone according to Kroll.
+Professional services, financial services, and manufacturing were the most popular targets for ransomware in 2021, with energy, retail, and healthcare not far behind, according to IBM.
 These industries all deal with sensitive data, like financial information or personal identifiers, making them ideal targets.

 This trend may grow as ransomware-as-a-service (RaaS) expands its popularity.
 A growing number of ransomware groups have started franchising their tools, letting virtually anyone perform ransomware attacks for a fee.
 Growing RaaS use means more novice cybercriminals could engage in these attacks, and these newer attackers will likely prefer easier targets.